Home

 Sources: Reiter 2005, p.
 65; http://www.pk.lueneburg.de/gedenkstaette/KFA1.jpg

 The first children who were admitted, on 9/10 October 1941, came from the Rotenburg Facilities of the Inner Mission.
-The special children's ward was housed in houses 23 and 25.
+The special children's ward was housed in house 23.
+Later, house 25 was added.

 The state attorney's office produced a statistic that included the occupancy of the special children's ward for each year between 1941 and April 1945, and the number of children who died there.
 It pertained to children and youth up to 14 years of age.
 The former number was 695; the latter, 418.
 403 children were confirmed to be Reichsausschusskinder (see Topp).
 One analysis reports three children born by forced laborers where placed in the Kinderfachabteilung, of whom one was placed there by the "Reichsausschuss," and two died (see Reiter, in Niedersächsisches Landeskrankenhaus Lüneburg, p.
-115)
+115).
+C. Rudnick puts the number of children actively murdered in the "special children's ward" at about 300-350, while another 100 minors died to malnutrition and withholding of treatment (Rudnick 2014a, p.
+189).

-Neither physician was charged due to ill health (as a result of the investigations, Dr. Baumert was made to resign as director of the state hospital in Königslutter in 1964).
-The last act concluded in 1980 with the nurse being considered not able to stand trial.
+Neither of the two physicians was charged due to ill health, although, as a result of the investigations, Dr. Baumert was made to resign as director of the state hospital in Königslutter in 1964.
+The last act concluded in 1980 with a nurse implicated in the killings being considered not able to stand trial.

 picture of leveled graves